Menu

 1. Run the pipeline.

-The output will be a context file (JSON) containing the reactions of your metabolic model and their associated flux bounds.
+The output will be a context Table containing the reactions of your metabolic model and their associated flux bounds.

 The contextualization pipeline is based on GPR rules (Gene–Protein–Reaction associations).
 It operates under a key biological assumption: